Anwar-3108/Interviews/Theory-and-Code/Dev/Backend/Theroy/Module1/d3/100-Questions-of-Node.md

  - In server-side programming, synchronous tasks can result in poor performance when handling multiple requests, as each request would wait for the previous one to complete.

+---

+# (7) What is Multi-Threaded Programming?

+Multi-threaded programming is a programming paradigm where a program can execute multiple threads simultaneously.
+A thread is the smallest unit of a process that can be scheduled and executed independently. [example]('../../../../../Code/Module1/d2/event-loop/worker-thread.js)

+This model allows tasks to run concurrently within the same program, taking full advantage of multi-core processors.

+# How Does Multi-Threaded Programming Work?

+To understand multi-threaded programming, think of a restaurant kitchen:

+- Each chef is like a thread, working on a specific task (chopping vegetables, boiling water, grilling).

+- The kitchen (the program) can handle multiple orders at once because the chefs (threads) work concurrently.

+# Key Characteristics of Multi-Threaded Programming
+1. Concurrency:
+Threads share the same process memory and resources, enabling them to perform tasks simultaneously.

+2. Parallelism (in multi-core systems):
+Different threads can run on different processor cores, improving performance.

+3. Shared Resources:
+Threads within the same process can access shared data, but this requires careful synchronization to avoid conflicts.